delr3ves/TallerSpark/speakerNotes/exercises.md

 ### ¡¡Be careful with actions (collect in driver is dangerous)!!

 2. Work with RDD KeyValue
-	- Count word ocurrences
+	- Count word occurrences
 	- Number of words by length
-	- Count word ocurrences with two files as input (only for words wich are in both files)
+	- Count word occurrences with two files as input (only for words which are in both files)

 ## Step 6.
 - Work with structured data